ProjetsPL/treehouse-theme/collections/_posts/us/yucca-plant-care.how-to-grow-a-yucca-plant.md

 ## Yucca plant – care and blooming

 If you expect your yucca tree to bloom shortly after planting it, unfortunately you are going to be disappointed.
-Yucca plants **start developing flowers after 2-3 years** – only if it's properly taken care of.
+Yucca plants **start developing flowers after 2-3 years** – if they are properly taken care of.
 The already mentioned sun exposure and warmth are essential.
 If there are low temperatures during a season – the blooming process is threatened.

 {% fig %}